Muscogee language: Dialects

 Claudio Saunt, writing about the language of the later 18th century, said that there were different feminine and masculine versions, which he also calls dialects, of the Muscogee language.
-Males "attach[ed] distinct endings to verbs", while Females "accent[ed] different syllables".
-These forms, mentioned in the first (1860) grammar of the Creek language, persisted in the Hichiti, Muscogee proper, and Koasati languages at least into the first half of the 20th century.
+Males "attach[ed] distinct endings to verbs", while females "accent[ed] different syllables".
+These forms, mentioned in the first (1860) grammar of the Muscogee language, persisted in the Hichiti, Muscogee proper, and Koasati languages at least into the first half of the 20th century.